scummvm/scummvm/backends/platform/atari/readme.txt

 As mentioned, this port uses SuperVidel and its SuperBlitter heavily.
 That means that if the SuperVidel is detected, it does the following:

-- patches all 8bpp VGA resolutions to chunky ones, rendering all C2P routines useless
+- uses 8bpp chunky resolutions

 - patches all surface addresses with OR'ing 0xA0000000, i.e. using SV RAM instead of slow ST RAM (and even instead of TT RAM for allowing pure